AdewaleTalabi/musicapplication/README.md

 ![](/Assets/Images/Imagem6.jpg)

 # 3. Sonarqube Server

+Sonarqube allows for the continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells.

 I found the simplest way for me to install Sonarqube was from a Docker image with the help of this [tutorial](https://www.youtube.com/watch?v=WsnH69zQ1ak&t=976s)